Unscrambling The Nutrition Science On Eggs

 Spence likens Big Egg to Big Tobacco in its loose interpretation of scientific data in the interest of profit.

 In December 2016, a meta-analysis published in the Journal of the American College of Nutrition reported that people who eat an average of one egg a day have a 12 percent lower risk for stroke compared with those who eat fewer eggs.
-The study also found no link – whether positive or negative – between egg consumption and coronary heart disease.
+The study also found no link, whether positive or negative, between egg consumption and coronary heart disease.

-Yet note the fine print: the study was partially funded by something called the Egg Nutrition Center, a self-described "nutrition education division of the American Egg Board (AEB), a national checkoff program on all egg farms with more than 75,000 hens."
+Yet note the fine print: The study was partially funded by something called the Egg Nutrition Center, a self-described "nutrition education division of the American Egg Board (AEB), a national checkoff program on all egg farms with more than 75,000 hens."

 "I am not trying to put egg farmers out of business," says Spence. "[But] the propaganda of the egg industry rests on a half-truth."